-The NorDig Basic IRDs (also denoted NorDig Basic) is specified as a minimum NorDig IRD with without any optional capability (e.g. without HEVC, PVR or HbbTV capability).
+The NorDig Basic IRDs (NorDig Basic) is specified as a minimum NorDig IRD without any optional capability (e.g. without HEVC, PVR or HbbTV capability).

 The NorDig Basic IRD shall satisfy all requirements specified for a NorDig IRD, unless stated otherwise.
-Requirements that states a certain optional capability (e.g. NorDig HbbTV IRD or NorDig HEVC IRD), these requirement is only that IRD configuration and meaning that the requirement is optional for the NorDig Basic IRD.
+E.g. a requirement specified for NorDig HEVC IRDs is optional (or not applicable) for NorDig Basic IRDs.

-NorDig HEVC IRD:
+NorDig HEVC IRD (NorDig HEVC):

-The NorDig HEVC IRDs (also denoted NorDig HEVC) is a NorDig IRD with capability for reception of HEVC based services as defined by NorDig.
-The NorDig HEVC IRD shall satisfy all requirements specified for a NorDig IRD (unless stated otherwise) plus all requirements for NorDig HEVC.
+The NorDig HEVC IRDs (NorDig HEVC) is a NorDig IRD with capability for reception of HEVC based services as defined by NorDig.
+The NorDig HEVC IRD shall satisfy all requirements specified for a NorDig IRD (unless stated otherwise) plus all additional and specific requirements for the NorDig HEVC.

-NorDig HbbTV IRD:
+NorDig HbbTV IRD (NorDig HbbTV):

-The NorDig HbbTV IRDs (also denoted NorDig HbbTV) is a NorDig IRD with capability for reception of HbbTV services as defined by NorDig.
+The NorDig HbbTV IRDs (NorDig HbbTV) is a NorDig IRD with capability for reception of HbbTV services as defined by NorDig.
 The NorDig HbbTV IRD shall satisfy all requirements specified for a NorDig IRD (unless stated otherwise) plus all requirements for NorDig HbbTV.